jpsmoura/Openshift-CI-CD/scripts/README.md

+# Demo Script
+In the cicd_example.sh script, you will find a bash example that show you how to trigger the process end to end.

 # Build the application
 In this example, we are triggering a custom Openshift s2i build.
 As part of the docker image creation, we are fetching a release bundle from Nexus and adding it to the container. <br /> To accomplish this, the file under .s2i/bin/assemble has been updated to call the function get_from_nexus.